turicas/outputty/README.markdown

 We can also import data from a CSV file and export it to a text file (using plugins, again).

-If do you have the file `nice-software.csv` with these contents:
+If you have the file `nice-software.csv` with these contents:

     id,name,website
     1,Python,http://www.python.org/